Kong/docs.konghq.com/app/enterprise/1.5.x/developer-portal/theme-customization/emails.md

 - `subject` sets the subject line for email.
 - `heading` is an optional value that by default is rendered as a h3

 The body of the email is HTML content.
 You can reference the tokens allowed for the email in the table below.
-In this case {% raw %}`{{portal.url}}`{% endraw %} is used to access the portal url
+In this case, {% raw %}`{{portal.url}}`{% endraw %} is used to access the portal url

 ## Supported Emails and Tokens